OIDC Basics

 Issuer identifier

-Note that the default value of “Token Issuer Identifier” at Basic tab is https://authlete.com.
-Change it to https://as.example.com and click “Update” button in the bottom of the page.
-Press “OK” in a dialog for confirmation.
+Note that the default value of Issuer Identifier on the General tab is https://authlete.com.
+Change it to https://as.example.com and click the Save Changes button in the bottom of the page.
+Press OK in a dialog for confirmation.

 Now that the Token Issuer Identifier iss has been fixed.